The Savant: Development

 The series is created by Melissa James Gibson, who also acts as showrunner and executive producer.
 Matthew Heineman is a director and produced by Fifth Season and Anonymous Content.
 Kelly Carmichael of Freckle Films also executive produces alongside Jessica Chastain.
 Jessica Giles, editor-in-chief of Cosmopolitan Magazine and Brian Madden, senior VP of development for Hearst Magazines, will produce.
 Andrea Stanley, writer of the original Cosmopolitan magazine feature, will consult.

 Casting

 It was reported in Variety in March 2023, that Jessica Chastain had been cast in an eight-part series called The Savant for Apple TV.
 Chastain said that her performance in the role was designed to protect the anonymity of the real-life character because "I wouldn't want to look and behave exactly like her, because I want to keep her hidden."
 In February 2024, Nnamdi Asomugha joined the cast in a main role, while James Badge Dale was added in a recurring capacity.
 Additional casting was announced in March.
+In July 2025, Pablo Schreiber was announced as a guest star of the series.